anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   - re-phrase requirement on certificate request exchange, avoiding MANDATORY
   - mention that further protocol names need be put in Well-Known URIs registry
   - explain consequence of using non-standard endpoints, not following SHOULD
+  - remove requirement that 'caPubs' field in CMP responses SHOULD NOT be used
 * In response to further internal reviews and suggestions for generalization,
   - clarify that the channel between pledge and registrar is not restricted to TLS, but in connection with constrained BRSKI may also be DTLS.